BlakeMScurr/hub/README.md

 ## Next Steps

-See the [getting started guide](https://codelingo.io/docs/getting-started) to learn more about Tenets, Flows and the CodeLingo Query Language.
+See the [getting started guide](https://www.codelingo.io/docs/#getting-started) to learn more about Tenets, Flows and the Codelingo Query Language.

 ## Resources